aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-management/filter-features-by-attribute/_index.md

 Aspose.GIS for .NET simplifies spatial data manipulation and analysis, making it an indispensable tool for developers in GIS applications.
 By following this step-by-step guide, you've learned how to filter features by attribute, laying the foundation for more advanced spatial data operations.
 ## Frequently Asked Questions
 ### Is Aspose.GIS compatible with all GIS file formats?
 Aspose.GIS supports various GIS file formats, including Shapefile, GeoJSON, and KML.
-Check the official [documentation](https://reference.aspose.com/gis/net/) for a comprehensive list.
+Check the [documentation](https://reference.aspose.com/gis/net/) for a comprehensive list.
 ### Can I try Aspose.GIS before purchasing?
 Yes, you can explore a free trial of Aspose.GIS by visiting [here](https://releases.aspose.com/).
 ### Where can I find support for Aspose.GIS?